KorfLab/korflab.github.io/content.md

 Welcome to the home page of Ian Korf's research group at UC Davis.
 Our lab uses computational methods to study problems in molecular biology.
-More specifically, we are interested in the mappings from structure to function (e.g. genotype to phenotype).
-We are particularly interested in discerning signal from noise.
+More specifically, we are interested in the mappings from structure to function.
+We are particularly interested in discerning biological signal from biological noise.
 Our favorite topics include gene prediction, intron function, gene expression, sequence alignment, protein-DNA interactions, motif-finding, NMR analysis, genome assembly, repeat analysis, and almost anything that mixes genotype and phenotype.
 We love developing new methods in emerging disciplines but also love the classics.

 ## People ##